silverstripe/silverstripe-lessons-v4/README.md

 #### Reciprocating the $many_many

 Optional, but strongly recommended is a reciprocation of this relationship on the `ArticleCategory` object, using `$belongs_many_many`.
-This variable does not create any database mutations, but will provide an magic method to the object for getting its parent records.
+This variable does not create any database mutations, but will provide a magic method to the object for getting its parent records.
 In this case, we know that we'll need any `ArticleCategory` object to get its articles, because our design includes a filter by category in the sidebar, so this is quite important.

 _mysite/code/ArticleCategory.php_
 ```php